Best power meters 2025: pedal and crank-based models reviewed and rated

 Reasons to avoid

-4iiii has delivered a reliable and inexpensive left-side crank that, at 9 grams, is one of the lightest power meters you can get on the market.
-Compatible with Shimano cranksets, the Precision 3.0 uses the same spec of power meter regardless of whether it’s fitted to a 105 crank (which we tested) or a Dura-Ace model.
+4iiii has delivered a reliable and inexpensive left-side crank that, at 9 grams, is one of the lightest power meters on the market.
+Compatible with Shimano cranksets, the Precision 3.0 uses the same power meter specification regardless of whether it’s fitted to a 105 crank (which I tested) or a Dura-Ace model.

 Specifications